Buying a home with a low income: How to get prepared

 Buying a new home can feel out of reach if you’re concerned that you don’t earn enough money or that you haven’t saved enough to make a purchase.

 Fortunately, programs exist that can help low- to moderate-income buyers make their dream a reality.
 Before you begin your research on different lending programs, there are a few things that you can do to make sure you will be able to qualify for home financing.

-The following steps will help you prepare to buy your first home.
-Lenders are available to help guide you along the path to homeownership.
+The following steps will help guide you along the path to homeownership.

-By living within a budget, you can determine how large a monthly payment is best for your lifestyle.
-Begin by using your current rent payment in the budget and then set aside the largest amount possible for a few months to see if you can manage a higher monthly expense.
+By living within a budget, you can determine how large of a monthly payment you can afford along with all of your other expenses.
+Begin by using your current rent payment in your budget and then set aside the largest amount possible for a few months to see if you can manage a higher monthly expense.
 This will also help you put money aside for the down payment and closing costs.

 The total cost of homeownership includes more than the mortgage payment.
 Other expenses, like maintenance and utilities, need to be considered.
 If something breaks in your new home, you must be able to repair it.

 Sticking to a budget is one of the best ways to reduce expenses and increase savings, both of which will help build a down payment for your home.